Scamming

 On the spot

-You must surrender in a police station or to the gendarme of your choice.
+To file a complaint, you must go to the police station or to the gendarme of your choice.

 Who shall I contact

-The complaint is then forwarded to the public prosecutor for a decision on further action (investigation, closure without further action...).
+The complaint is then forwarded to the public prosecutor for him to decide on what to do next (investigation, no follow-up classification, etc.).

-If you don't know the perpetrator, you can first fill out a online pre-complaint before you move.
+If you don't know the perpetrator, you can fill out a online pre-complaint before you move.

 Online Pre-Complaint

-Then you need to sign your complaint on-site in a police station or a gendarmerie brigade that you choose.
+Then you need to sign your complaint on-site in the police station or the gendarmerie brigade that you chose.

 By mail